sbrunner210/millionaire-game/README.md

 pip install -r requirements.txt
 ```

 > NOTE: As of the submission of this project (6/29/2021), this app is able to run in the base environment.
-However, this steps are still recommended for future updates.
+However, these steps are still recommended for future updates.

 ## Testing
 Running tests: